Recipes from Italy

 Serving: 100gCalories: 228kcalCarbohydrates: 21gProtein: 3gFat: 15gSaturated Fat: 9gPolyunsaturated Fat: 1gMonounsaturated Fat: 4gCholesterol: 137mgSodium: 26mgPotassium: 96mgSugar: 21gVitamin A: 644IUVitamin C: 0.2mgCalcium: 72mgIron: 0.3mg

-Keyword coffee gelato recipe
+Keyword coffee gelato recipe, espresso gelato recipe

 Tried this recipe?Mention @recipesfromitaly or tag #recipesfromitaly!